 USO Christmas Show and Dinner, Dec.
 19, 3:30 p.m., Carolina Estates, 4434 Old Battleground Rd, Greensboro.
 A special holiday performance by Erinn Diaz, along with a delicious homemade meal prepared by in-house chefs.
 To RSVP, call 336-282-6133.

 A Christmas Memory

-With all these choices for holiday events, it will be hard to choose which ones to attend.
-However you choose to celebrate the holidays, here’s wishing you the joy and peace of this special season.
+With all the choices for Holiday events, it will be hard to choose which ones to attend.
+However you choose to celebrate the season, here’s wishing you the joy and peace of this special season.

 - Previous St. Anne’s Episcopal Church Serves the Community by Participating in the “Love Out Loud” Project